yufengwudcs/GTmix/README.md

 C 4 9 10 11 12
 D 4 13 14 15 16
 E 4 17 18 19 20
 Note there is a simple mapping between numerical population number to alphabetic number: 1->A, 2->B, 3->C, 4->D, 5->E (outgroup).
 Running GTmix is not super fast; it should take about a couple of minutes or less.
+By default, GTmix assumes a single admixture.
+You can speficy a different number (check the user manual).

+#### Interpreting the results
+First thing to note is what population(s) is admixed.
+Now look at the output:
+Admixture population: B\
+which agrees with the simulated network: the second population is admixed.
+GTmix also outputs two population trees contained in the inferred network:
+[0.432092] (E:0.641165,((C:0.194904,D:0.189140):0.090975,(A:0.141690,B:0.086315):0.138844):0.275980)\
+[0.567908] (E:0.641165,(B:0.181085,(A:0.280533,(C:0.194904,D:0.189140):0.090975):0.105796):0.170184)\
+which also agrees exactly with the simulated network.
+Note: the floating number of each population tree corresponds to the admixture proportion.
+You can see the admixture proportion is fairly close to 0.5 (the true simulated admixture proportion).

+GTmix also outputs the inferred network in the graph format (in GML format) in the file: optimal-network.gml.
+You can visualize the graph usiing a GML viewer.

+Please feel free to contact me by email or simply posting issues in GitHub (preferred) if you have further questions.